From npm Registry

 • Check your token has read_api and read_registry scopes

-• Verify the token is correctly set
+• Verify the token is correctly set: gitlab-config check

 Authentication errors